GollumArain/tars/content/about.md

 Overall, I'm very happy with my experience at TARS Tech.
 I would definitely recommend them to anyone looking for a used cell phone or other cell phone related sevices such as accessories and gadgets.

 30.
+Bought a tablet cover for my Lenovo Tab P11 Plus and screen protector.
+I spent days looking for these but nobody had in stock or offered to arrange it on demand.
+Yoda not only arranged it specifically for me, but also delivered before expected date.
+I would say:
+Great quality, affordable, and reliable.
+Quick and kind service by Mr. Yoda.

+31.
+I'm thrilled with the cover and screen protector I got.
+The quality is outstanding, and they've been providing reliable protection for my tablet for quite some time now, surpassing my expectations.
+Mr. Yoda's quick and kind service added an extra touch of excellence.